mackenzieleach/screwthereview/README.md

 &nbsp;

 ## Quick Start Guide
 The following guide provides information on how to build, run and test Screw the Review from your local machine!
-After completing this guide, you be able to run all tests in the repository and deploy the website to http://localhost:3000/.
-The guide will also show you how to checkout a new branch and create a pull request if you're a developer interested in working on this application and would like to see your changes deployed to <https://screwthereview.netlify.app/>.
+After completing this guide, you be able to run all tests in the repository and deploy the website to http://localhost:3000/ from your computer.

 &nbsp;

+Please note that the user and developer guides referenced here are still under development and will be available on May 18, 2021.
+If you are interested in contributing to the code base, the developer guide contains information on how to get started with development, add tests, create pull requests and best practices for coding.

+&nbsp;

 ### Prerequisites
-In order to complete the sections in this quick start guide, there are two prerequisites that must be completed.
+In order to complete the sections in this quick start guide, there are three prerequisites that must be completed.

+**Create a Github Account:** If you do not have a Github Account, you will need to create one to be able to clone the repository.
+Navigate to <https://github.com/> and create a repository.
+You will want to save your username and password as these will be needed later in cloning a repository.

+&nbsp;

 **Clone the Repository:** You will need to clone the repository to your local machine.
 Open the command line and change to the directory you would like the repository code to be placed in.
 Once in the directory, run the command:

 ``` *.sh
 git clone https://github.com/mackenzieleach/screwthereview.git
 ```
+&nbsp;

+If this is your first time cloning a repository from Github, you will be prompted to enter your username and password before proceeding.

 &nbsp;